aptos-labs/move-vscode-extension/README.md

 Next features planned are (roughly in the expected order of implementation):

 * More error highlighting:
-  - Not enough type params / params / missing fields.
+  - Not enough type params / missing fields.
   - Replace `vector::borrow` with `v[]`.
-  - `aptos move lint` lints with quickfixes.
+  - Support `aptos move lint` lints with quickfixes.
-* Unused local variable lint (with quickfix to prefix name with `_`).
 * Add "item is private" clarification to the "unresolved reference" diagnostic.
 * Unused imports (with quickfix).
-* Auto-import.
+* Global auto-completion (auto-import).